Gitanjali

 Gitanjali (গীতাঞ্জলি) is a collection of poems by the Bengali poet Rabindranath Tagore.
 Tagore received the Nobel Prize for Literature in 1913, for its English translation, Song Offerings, making him the first non-European and the first Asian and the only Indian to receive this honour.

 It is part of the UNESCO Collection of Representative Works.
-Its central theme is devotion, and its motto is "I am here to sing thee songs" (No. XV).
+Its central theme is devotion, and its motto is "I am here to sing thee songs" (Song No. XV).

 History

 The collection by Tagore, originally written in Bengali, comprises 157 poems, many of which have been turned into songs or Rabindra Sangeet.
 The original Bengali collection was published on 4 August 1910.
 The translated version, Gitanjali: Song Offerings, was published in November 1912 by the India Society of London.
 It contained translations of 53 poems from the original Gitanjali, as well as 50 other poems extracted from Tagore's Achalayatan, Gitimalya, Naibedya, Kheya, and more.
 Overall, Gitanjali: Song Offerings consists of 103 prose poems of Tagore's own English translations.
 The poems were based on medieval Indian lyrics of devotion with a common theme of love across most poems.
 Some poems also narrated a conflict between the desire for materialistic possessions and spiritual longing.